kuroni/bongocat-osu/README.md

 _Notice_: If you're using WINE on Linux, make sure that osu! and this application run in the same `WINEPREFIX`.

-## Todo
-* Support other modes.
-* Optimize further for consistency and speed.
-* Allow even more customizations.

 ## For developers
 This project uses [SFML](https://www.sfml-dev.org/index.php) and [JsonCpp](https://github.com/open-source-parsers/jsoncpp).
 JsonCpp libraries are directly included in the source using the provided `amalgamation.py` from the developers.